About Medical Oxygen Regulators

 - Pediatric regulators are specialty regulators used for neonatal or low flow applications.
 These regulators are flow control regulators with an LPM gauge that can read flow rates as low as 1/32 – 1/2 LPM or 1/8 – 1 LPM.

 - Laboratory regulators are adjustable regulators that come in varying PSI options ranging from 0-15 PSI up to 0-450 PSI..
 They are used to create controlled environments and should not be used for patient applications.

 Connection & Fitting Types

-- Inlet – CGA refers to fitting size standards.
+- Inlet Connection – refers to the CGA fitting size standards.
 When choosing a medical oxygen regulator you’ll need to ensure that you have the proper CGA inlet connection.
-Oxygen regulators come with two main inlet connections (CGA-540 and CGA-870) which will connect directly to the oxygen tank.
+Oxygen regulators come with two main inlet connections (CGA 540 and CGA 870) which will connect directly to the oxygen tank.
 These CGA connections are specific to oxygen and eliminate the possibility of connecting the wrong type of gas tank to the regulator.
 Depending on your application, you may see various different CGA inlet connection sizes.

-Make sure the CGA connection on the oxygen regulator matches the CGA connection on the oxygen tank.
-Once connected to the tank, you will be able to see the PSI reading and LPM reading if applicable.
-On adjustable pressure regulators, the PSI output can be adjusted via a knob or valve.
+Make sure the CGA/inlet connection on the oxygen regulator matches the CGA connection on the oxygen tank.
+Once connected to the tank, you will be able to see the PSI reading and LPM/flow reading if applicable.
+On adjustable regulators, the PSI output can be adjusted via a knob or valve.
 Similarly, the LPM on flow control regulators can also be adjusted to the desired rate.
 The LPM rate on flowmeter and regulator combos is adjusted using the knob on the attached flowmeter.

 Quality is important when choosing an oxygen regulator, a good manufacturer will provide 3-5 year warranties on their regulators.
 Quality brands that include great warranties include Harris and Western Medica.